 Short-term borrowings consist primarily of collateralized borrowing facilities with clearing banks in multiple currencies that bear interest at fluctuating overnight rates based on interbank funds rates prevailing in the respective currencies.
 In addition, the Company has available secured and unsecured overnight bank loan facilities.
-All short-term borrowings outstanding at December 31, 2012 and 2011 were either repaid on the next business day or rolled forward and, accordingly, their carrying values approximated their fair values.
+All short-term borrowings outstanding at December 31, 2013 and 2012 were either repaid on the next business day or rolled forward and, accordingly, their carrying values approximated the short-term borrowings' fair values.

-As of December 31, 2012 and 2011, short-term borrowings consisted of:
+As of December 31, 2013 and 2012, short-term borrowings consisted of:

-2012 2011
+2013 2012

-I Principal Weighted Average Rates Principal Weighted Average Rates
+Principal Weighted Average Rates Principal Weighted Average Rates

-Overnight borrowing facilities \$ 39,172 0.23% \$6,538 1.26%
+Overnight borrowing facilities \$24,635 0.33% \$ 39,172 0.23%

-Unsecured bank loans 71,248 0.10% n/a
+Unsecured bank loans n/a 71,248 0.10%

-\$ 110,420 \$6,538
+\$24,635 \$110,420

-Interest expense on short term borrowings for each of the three years ended December 31, 2012, 2011 and 2010 was \$579, \$2,204 and \$3,196, respectively.
+Interest expense on short term borrowings for each of the three years ended December 31, 2013, 2012 and 2011 was \$0.7 million, \$0.6 million and \$2.2 million, respectively.